Special Education (SpEd) Student Teaching/Internships

 The capstone experience of a special education program may be completed by one of two options: either student teaching or an internship.

-Student teaching is a one-semester experience in which students teach in an elementary school, middle school, junior high, or high school.
+Student teaching is a one-semester experience in which students teach in an elementary, junior high, or high school.
 Some candidates may be required to student teach in two different placements, whereas other candidates remain in the same placement for the full semester; see your department for more details.

 An internship is a full school-year experience in which the student is hired by one of BYU’s partnership school districts (Alpine, Jordan, Nebo, Provo, and Wasatch) to be the teacher.
 Students with teaching minors are also required to student teach in their teaching minor.